Perfect Draft Series: Drafting 7th in a 12 Team PPR League

 Note: Unless otherwise stated, the players considered in each round below were among the top-5 recommended picks by the Draft Hero, another great feature.

 Players To Target: If Russell Wilson does not fall far enough, I need to zero in on drafting two late options with upside.
 The three I like most are Philip Rivers, Tyrod Taylor, and Kirk Cousins.
 I liked Eli Manning before his ADP rose into the 7th round.

-Draft Analyzer Settings: If you click the yellow gear wheel inside the Draft Analyzer, you can adjust the software to your preferences, including rankings source (I always use 4for4), ADP source, and draft strategy by position.
+Draft Hero Settings: If you click the yellow gear wheel inside the Draft Hero, you can adjust the software to your preferences, including rankings source (I always use 4for4), ADP source, and draft strategy by position.
 Because I’m picking in the middle of a PPR league, I feel the need to stock up on the best available WRs and RBs.
 I have increased my Draft Strategy by Position to weight WRs 20% more and RBs 15% more.
 I have also chosen the option to hide stretch picks.
 This is a great feature to keep you from reaching too high for a player based on their ADP.

 Round 1, Pick 7 - WR A.J.
 Green